 Integrated Spacecraft Platforms

-Since the last edition of this report, some vendors have compiled the subsystems represented in the later chapters into complete, integrated spacecraft platforms, available off-the-shelf for rapid integration and delivery.
-Thus the state of the art performance is commensurate with the subsystem performance listed below.
-A variety of small spacecraft buses are available from Millenium Space Systems, and Spaceflight Industries in the USA, and Astro- und Feinwerktechnik Adlershof, Berlin Space Technologies GmbH and Surrey Satellite Technology Ltd in Europe.
-Complete cubesat buses are available from Tyvak Nanosatellite Systems Inc., Blue Canyon Technologies LLC and Pumpkin Inc in the USA, and GomSpace ApS in Europe.
-There are many other vendors providing engineering services to design a turnkey small spacecraft platform customized to mission requirements.
+Since the last edition of this report, some vendors have compiled the subsystems represented in the later chapters into complete, integrated spacecraft platforms, available commercially off-the-shelf (COTS) for rapid integration and delivery.
+Thus the state-of-the-art performance is commensurate with the subsystem performance listed below.
+A variety of small spacecraft buses available from various vendors have enabled integrated small spacecraft buses, including 12 and 27U CubeSat platforms.
+Recently, PocketQubes for Earth science missions have become more available, and many other vendors are providing engineering services to design turnkey small spacecraft platforms customized to specific mission requirements.

 Each year small spacecraft power subsystems benefit from improvements in solar cell efficiency, battery chemistry, and the trend of electronics miniaturization.
-State of the art solar cells are reaching between 29-33% efficiency and advanced lithium-ion and lithium polymer batteries can have specific energy reaching 250 Whkg-1.
-Power management and distribution systems are still often customized per mission but there are increasing numbers of lightweight, robust, commercially available PMAD systems from a variety of producers.
-Consumer electronics trends and improvements in solar technology driven by a new focus on terrestrial renewable energy are largely to thank for these advances as the small spacecraft industry market is still too small to drive large-scale R&D.
+State-of-the-art solar cells are reaching between 29-33% efficiency and advanced lithium-ion and lithium polymer batteries are reaching 250 Whkg-1.
+Power management and distribution (PMAD) systems are still often customized per mission, but there are increasing numbers of lightweight, robust, commercially available PMAD systems from a variety of producers.
+Trends in consumer electronics and improvements in solar technology driven by a new focus on renewable energy are largely to thank for these advances, as the market for small spacecraft is still too small to drive large-scale research and development (R&D).

 There are many promising photovoltaic technologies in development that will increase the efficiency and/or reduce the cost and weight of solar cells.
 These include 46% four-junction cells, lightweight flexible solar cells at 20% efficiency, and cells that make use of cheap organic electronics.
 While there continue to be advances in the thermo-nuclear and fuel cell power-generation areas, more development needs to be done (largely in miniaturization) before some of these promising technologies become available for use on small spacecraft.